Sean-G-Han/Space-Bounty/README.md

 Installation
 Download the Game:
+- Download "20XX Space Bounty.zip"
-- Extract the downloaded zip file to your desired location.
+- Extract the zip file to your desired location.
-- Run the Game
+- Run the .exe (Should be 60+MB)

 Open the extracted folder and run 20XX_Space_Bounty.exe (or the equivalent executable for your OS).
 System Requirements